 So the next question is how are they currently doing?

-Here is a graph generated of a daily solar power generation from the DKA Solar Center site.
+Here is a graph generated of daily solar power generation from the DKA Solar Center site.
 The data series are different solar installations and the year they were installed.
-The vertical axis provides a standardized power to installation power metric that enables multiple sites to be compared regardless of the size of the solar system.
+The vertical axis provides a standardised power-to-installation power metric that enables multiple sites to be compared regardless of the size of the solar system.

-The 2012 WINAICO Installation outperforms the older systems installed in previous years.
-As explained previously, degradation is a process experienced by all solar modules and provides an explanation for the higher power of the WINAICO system.
-However, the greater power ratio of the WINAICO installation compared to the more recently established systems is not an expected occurrence.
+As expected the 2012 WINAICO Installation outperforms the older systems installed in previous years.
+As explained previously, degradation is a process experienced by all solar modules and is a natural consideration for long-term analysis.
+The higher performance of the WINAICO installation compared to more recently established systems is not an expected occurrence.

-The graph demonstrates that systems installed in 2014, 2016 and 2017 have degraded faster and performing worse than the older WINAICO system.
+The graph demonstrates that systems installed in 2014, 2016 and 2017 have degraded faster than, and are performing worse than, an older WINAICO system.
 This is an unexpected case as these modules are using more modern silicon and manufacturing procedures compared to our 2012 model.
 The drop in performance of modern solar modules suggests that they are experiencing more advanced degrading, becoming less efficient at faster rates than the WINAICO installation.